lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 1. Political geography largely pins down the spatial diversity of each individual district.
 	- Small urban districts have high SD, large rural ones have low SD.
+	- This is largely a function of the state that district belongs to.
+2. What "good" plans look like can be quite different (qualitatively) depending on the choice of compactness measure.
-2. Different compactness measures are correlated with one another.
+3. Different compactness measures are correlated with one another.
+	- The geometric compactness measures agree most with one another, the human compactness measure not as much.
-3. OLS regressions and difference-in-means tests suggest that only the human compactness measure is negatively correlated with spatial diversity: geometric/dispersion based measures have either no or a positive (bad) effect on spatial diversity.
+4. OLS regressions and difference-in-means tests suggest that only the human compactness measure is negatively correlated with spatial diversity: geometric/dispersion based measures have either no or a positive (bad) effect on spatial diversity.
-4. A difference-in-means test suggests that the most compact districting plans are indeed less spatially diverse than average.
+5. A difference-in-means test suggests that the most compact districting plans are indeed less spatially diverse than average.
+	- Not sure how to reconcile this with result (3) --- will discuss this with you later today.
-5. A difference-in-means test suggests that the most compact plans under human compactness are less spatially diverse than the most compact plans under geometric/dispersion based measures.
+6. A difference-in-means test suggests that the most compact plans under human compactness are less spatially diverse than the most compact plans under geometric/dispersion based measures.